ICANN Domain Validation Requirements

 On this verification page is an option to resend the verification email.
 Requesting a resend will schedule a new verification email that is sent to the registrant email address.

-If your domain was suspended, it may take between 24 to 48 hours for the suspension to be removed once you have verified the registrant email address.
+If your domain was suspended, it may take between 24 and 48 hours for the suspension to be removed after verification.
+This is due to DNS caching.

 What happens if the registrant email address cannot receive email?

 You must be able to receive an email at the registrant email address to complete the verification process.
-You can set up the email address with an email provider or you can use our email forwarding service.
-If you set up the email address after registration or changing your registrant details, you may need to resend the verification email.
-Please contact support@dnsimple.com to do so.
-Include the domain name that you need to verify in your email to support.
+If you set up the email address after registration or changing your registrant details, contact support@dnsimple.com to resend the verification email.
+Be sure to include the domain name that you need to verify in your email to support.

-Want to more about the policy requiring domain validation?
-Visit the ICANN web site to read about the ICANN Whois Accuracy program.
+Want to learn more about the policy requiring domain validation?
+Visit ICANN to read about the ICANN RDDS Accuracy program.